Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

 \subsection{Semantics in Domains with Totality}

-At this stage, there is no distinction between greatest and least fixed point: the functors defined by types are \emph{algebraically compact}~\cite{barr}, \ie their initial algebras and terminal coalgebras are isomorphic.
-For example, $\t{Succ}(\t{Succ}(\t{Succ}(\dots)))$ is an element of~$\Sem{\t{nat}}$ as the limit of the chain $\bot \leq \t{Succ}\,\bot \leq \t{Succ}(\t{Succ}\,\bot) \leq \cdots$.
-In order to distinguish between inductive and coinductive types, we add a notion of \emph{totality}\footnote{Intrinsic notions of totality exist~\cite{Berger} but are seemingly unrelated to what is considered below. } to the domains. \begin{defi} \begin{enumerate} \item A \emph{domain with totality}~$(D,\T{D})$ is a domain~$D$ together with a subset~$\T{D} \sub D$.
+We use domains to be able to use Kleene's fixed point theorem to define the interpretation of recursive definitions (next section).
+Unfortunately, those domains cannot distinguish greatest and least fixed point: the functors defined by types are \emph{algebraically compact}~\cite{barr:algebraically_compact}, \ie their initial algebras and terminal coalgebras are isomorphic.
+For example, the interpretation of~$\Sem{\tt{nat}}$ automatically contains the infinite value~$\tt{Succ}(\tt{Succ}(\tt{Succ}(\dots)))$: it is the limit of~$\bot \leq \tt{Succ}\,\bot \leq \tt{Succ}(\tt{Succ}\,\bot) \leq \cdots$.
+We thus add a notion of \emph{totality}\footnote{Our notion seems unrelated to intrinsic notions of totality that exist in effective domain theory. \cite{berger:totality}} on top of the domains. \begin{defi} \begin{enumerate} \item A \emph{domain with totality}~$(D,\T{D})$ is a domain~$D$ together with a subset~$\T{D} \sub D$.